econia-labs/econia/doc/doc-site/docs/integrators/reference-frontend.md

 ## Background

-The objective of The Econia [reference frontend](https://reference.econia.exchange/) is to streamline the challenges encountered in product development during the initial phases of creating DeFi products.
+The Econia [reference frontend](https://reference.econia.exchange/) is designed to streamline the challenges encountered during the initial phases of DeFi product development.
 This tutorial is designed to guide developers, whether experienced or novice, through the process from forking on GitHub to project completion.

 ![](/img/referencefrontend.png)

 ## In this tutorial, you will learn how to:

-1. Fork Econia reference frontend
+1. Fork the Econia reference frontend
 1. Run the frontend locally
 1. Deploy the frontend on Vercel